warestack/bda/session3/exercises/exercise2.md

     file.write(text + '\n')
 ```

-4. Compare the serial and parallel case, do you notice a difference?

 **Exercise 2 tasks**

 * Considering the above code samples, create a function to store a list of strings into a file.
-Use the following specification.
+Use the following specifications.
+  * The function does not return a value, but it creates a file within your current folder.

 ```python
 def save_text_to_file(text_list, filename):
  	...
 ```

-* Develop a function to download a book using a specific `url` .
+* Develop a function to download and save a book using a specific `url` .
 The function should download the book using the url, and then use the `save_text_to_file` to export the file.
+  * Feel free to reuse the code samples above to export the file name from the `url`.

 ```python
 def download_book(url):